 Long Way Home Adoptables is a volunteer nonprofit organization that rescues the animals that need help the most.
 The elderly.
 The abused.
 The pregnant.
 The neglected.
 The forgotten.
 See below how you can help, or click here.

 They seek to help the most vulnerable animals possible, no matter where they come from or the medical care they require.
-LWHA is fortunate to partner with two animal activist organizations in China, Animal Action Guangzhou and Harbin Slaughterhouse Survivors Animal Rescue, who rescue dogs from the meat trade and slaughter houses.
-Some are rescued on the way to the slaughter houses, some are saved from Chinese medical laboratories before they are sent to slaughter, and some are simply found in the streets in horrible conditions.
+In addition to the 500+ animals we save every year in Texas shelters, LWHA is fortunate to partner with two animal activist organizations in China, Animal Action Guangzhou and Harbin Slaughterhouse Survivors Animal Rescue, who rescue dogs from the meat trade and slaughter houses.
+Some are rescued on the way to the slaughter houses, some are rescued from the Yulin Meat Festival, some are saved from Chinese medical laboratories before they are sent to slaughter, and some are simply found in the streets in horrible conditions.
+Click each available dog to read their particular story!

 While the majority of our rescue efforts lie in America, we refuse to let geography be a barrier to us helping animals.
 We are excited to partner with these amazing activists who are fighting on the front lines of animal cruelty.
 If we can play a role in helping change the lives of these precious souls who escape slaughter, we will do whatever it takes to make it happen.